semanticClimate/p/en/events/JAN2026_workshop.md

 Advances in artificial intelligence (AI) are rapidly transforming structural biology, enabling breakthroughs in protein structure prediction, molecular docking, molecular dynamics, and large-scale simulation-driven discovery.
 These workflows are increasingly software-intensive, compute-heavy, and data-rich, often producing results that cannot be easily captured, shared, or evaluated using traditional publication-centric models of scientific assessment.

 This workshop brings together domain scientists, data experts, and research policy practitioners to explore how AI-enabled structural biology workflows can be made reproducible, FAIR, and responsibly assessed, without requiring unrestricted data sharing or compromising intellectual property and data sovereignty.
-Convened in connection with the CODATA OT-ViRARe Task Group, the workshop will treat structural biology as a real-world test case for emerging frameworks in data visitation, semantic metadata, AI governance, and research assessment reform.
+Convened in connection with the **CODATA OT-ViRARe Task Group**, the workshop will treat structural biology as a real-world test case for emerging frameworks in data visitation, semantic metadata, AI governance, and research assessment reform.

 ### Objectives